 A student may not rotate in the same lab twice.

 Rotation Reports Required:

-A one page summary of the work done in each rotation is to be prepared, and copies submitted to the head of the laboratory in which the work was done, and to the office of the Graduate School of Biomedical Sciences.
+A one page summary of the work done in each rotation is to be prepared, and copies submitted to the head of the laboratory in which the work was done, and to the office of the School of Graduate Studies.
 This summary should include the name of the lab, the dates of the rotation, the objectives of the work, the nature of the student's participation, and the results.